Andy Taylor (footballer, born 1986): Coaching career

 In July 2020, Taylor became a coach at AFC Fylde following his retirement.
 In September 2022, following the resignation of James Rowe, Taylor was appointed interim manager.

 Taylor left his role at AFC Fylde in January 2024 in order to pursue a career in youth development.

 On 12 January 2024, he agreed to become the new the head coach of the Bolton Wanderers B Team.
 On 22 January 2025, after manager Ian Evatt left the club by mutual consent; Taylor, Andrew Tutte, and Julian Darby were named as joint caretaker managers.
 Their first game in charge was a 1–0 away win against Huddersfield Town, which brought an end to Huddersfield 16 match unbeaten run.
 They took charge of one more match, a 3–1 home win against Northampton Town, before Steven Schumacher was hired as Evatt's replacement on 30 January.
 They returned to their youth/B team roles with a 100% winning record as caretakers.
 Taylor's Bolton B team won the 2025 Lancashire Senior Cup final, with Bolton B beating Burnley's reserves.

+On 18 May 2026, it was announced that Taylor had left Bolton by mutual consent and later that day he became the new assistant manager at Barrow.